Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Sky Pond

-Sky Pond.
 Many people consider Sky Pond one of the most beautiful hikes in the Rocky Mountains.
 Breathtaking alpine scenery and some of the best views in the entire park are visible from the Sky Pond Hike.
 The distance is about 9.5 miles out and back, with an elevation gain of about 1700 feet.
 Depending on whether you are staying at the Pond for a while, it should take you about 5 - 6 hours to complete this hike, which is considered a challenging hike.

-Long’s Peak
+Longs Peak

-According to records, more than 70 people have died climbing Longs Peak since the park's inception in 1915.
+According to records, more than 70 people have died climbing Longs Peak since the park’s inception in 1915.
 The hike is a grueling, all-day affair with an ascent of over 5000 feet at high elevations.
 Getting to the top requires scrambling over loose rock, and there are many places on the trail where a slip would likely be fatal.
 You should have advanced technical hiking skills to attempt this hike.
 If you have done your homework and prepared for the hike (both physically and mentally), it can be gratifying, offering some of the best views in Colorado.
-This 15-mile hike out and back will take about 12 to 15 hours.
+This 15-mile out-and-back hike will take about 12 to 15 hours.

-It would be best not to make summiting the peak your primary goal (what is known as summit fever).
+It would be best not to make summitting the peak your primary goal (what is known as summit fever).
 Instead, enjoy the trip up and feel supported if the conditions are conducive to summiting, as forcing your way to the peak can be dangerous and even fatal.
 Depending on the weather and the season, ice axes and crampons (ice spikes) could be essential to summiting the peak.

 The Lily Lake Loop in Rocky Mountain National Park is an excellent hike for the entire family.
-This level, fully accessible trail circles around the lake and nearby wetlands for just three-quarters of a mile and is conveniently located near Estes Park.
+This level, a fully accessible trail, circles around the lake and nearby wetlands for just three-quarters of a mile and is conveniently located near Estes Park.
 It will take about 30 minutes to complete this hike.

 Rocky Mountain National Park purchased the Lily Lake area in 1992.
 Five years later, with funding from the Rocky Mountain Conservancy, the popular handicapped-accessible trail was constructed using hard-packed gravel.